"

 3. Dealing with multipurpose trips – often people who travel for vacations to use sites may visit other facilities nearby.
 The travel cost method does not capture this effectively.

-4. There are often low to zero value travel costs for locals who likely receive high benefits from the site.
+4. There are often low to no travel costs for locals, who likely receive high benefits from the site.

 5. Travel cost method is best for capturing use value (from those visiting to use recreational sites).
 It does not effectively capture non-use value (existence and bequest value).

-Stated preference methods involve asking individuals for their willingness-to-pay for a good or service using surveys.
-Usually, an individual is asked to make choices between various option sets.
-This allows an analyst to determine the value of an underlying good or service of interest for the CBA.
+Stated preference methods involve asking individuals about their willingness-to-pay for a good or service using surveys.
+Usually, an individual is asked to make choices between various choice sets.
+This allows an analyst to determine the value of an underlying good or service of interest for a CBA.

 Stated preference are often considered less rigorous than revealed preference approaches.
 Stated preference approaches are often criticised due to the hypothetical nature of the questionnaires.
 However, more recent literature has highlighted that the results of stated preference are similar to those of revealed preference approaches (Baker and Ruting, 2014).
 Additionally, it is important to note that stated preference methods are better at capturing non-use and option values compared to revealed preference approaches.